Last Updated on March 16, 2026 by AcePhysio

 Surgery can place significant stress on the body—especially for individuals with limited mobility, chronic health conditions, or those preparing for orthopedic procedures.
-While much attention is placed on post-operative recovery, the process of healing can actually begin before surgery.
-Pre-surgical physiotherapy, also known as prehabilitation, is designed to help individuals improve strength, flexibility, and movement in the weeks leading up to a procedure.
+Although a lot of focus is placed on recovery after surgery, the journey toward regaining your strength can actually start before the procedure.
+Pre-surgical physiotherapy, often referred to as prehabilitation, aims to enhance individuals’ strength, flexibility, and mobility in the weeks before their procedure.
 In this blog, we’ll explore what pre-surgical physiotherapy involves, who can benefit from it, and how it can contribute to faster, safer, and more confident post-operative recovery.

 Understanding Pre-Surgical Physiotherapy and How It Works

 Pre-surgical physiotherapy is a proactive approach that helps individuals physically prepare for upcoming surgery.
-The goal is to enhance physical fitness and address any limitations before the operation, so the body is better equipped to handle surgical stress and heal more effectively afterward.
+Our aim is to boost your physical fitness and tackle any challenges prior to surgery, ensuring your body is well-prepared to manage the demands of the procedure and facilitate a smoother recovery journey afterward.

 It typically involves an individualized program tailored to your surgery type, overall health, and physical condition.
 Treatment may include strengthening exercises, mobility training, education on post-surgical expectations, and breathing or circulation exercises to prevent complications.